 Every year, ERSB reviews research proposals from university and industry research scientists and extension specialists.
 All funded projects intend to further the development of the soybean industry and benefit soybean growers.

-Please use the Sponsorship Request Form and FY 2018 Request for Research Proposal online form provided.
-Please reference the 2018 Research Funding Guidelines and Policy.
-If you are unable to access the application, please e-mail our office or call (717) 651-5922.(Application process and guidelines are identical to those used in Pennsylvania.
-On you application, please note that your proposal is for the Eastern Region.)
+Please use the Sponsorship Request Form and FY 2023 Request for Research Proposal online form provided.
+Please reference the 2023 Research Funding Guidelines and Policy.
+If you are unable to download the application, please e-mail our office or call (717) 651-5922.(Application process and guidelines are identical to those used in Pennsylvania.
+On your application, please note that your proposal is for the Eastern Region.)

 Deadline for proposals for Fiscal Year 2023 is November 15, 2022.

 Checkoff funds are used for implementing research, promotion, consumer information, and industry information designed to strengthen the soybean industry’s position in the marketplace.
 Funds are also used to maintain and expand existing domestic and foreign markets and to develop new markets and uses for soybeans and soybean products.

 At their February 4, 2022 meeting, the Board awarded a grant to Dr. Heather Darby of the University of Vermont for research projects designed to provide reliable production data to soybean growers.

 Her research focuses on developing sustainable soybean production practices and seed varieties that maximize yield and enhance environmental stewardship specific to the challenges of growing soybeans in northern climates.

 Research results for Dr. Darby’s work, and other research throughout the U.S., can be found online.